dataluscorp/browser/docs/performance/tools_power_rapl.md

-On Mac, you can use the [mach power](powermetrics.html#mach-power) command to run `rapl` in combination with `powermetrics` in a way that gives the most useful summary measurements for each of Firefox, Chrome and Safari.
+On Mac, you can use the [mach power](powermetrics.html#mach-power) command to run `rapl` in combination with `powermetrics` in a way that gives the most useful summary measurements for each of Datalus, Chrome and Safari.